KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 -  different levels of data analysis, through synthetic and detailed views;
 -  drill-down, slice and dice, drill-through operations.

-Considering these items, we will describe the steps to develop an OLAP document.
+Below the steps to develop an OLAP document.

 About the engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~